keymanapp/keyman/linux/README.md

 ##### Tmp install

-Run `make tmpinstall` to build and install kmflcomp, libkmfl and ibus-kmfl to `/tmp/kmfl`
+Run `make tmpinstall` to build and install keyboardprocessor, kmflcomp, libkmfl, ibus-kmfl and ibus-keyman to `/tmp/kmfl`

-This is only for testing the build, not for running ibus-kmfl in ibus
+This is only for testing the build, not for running ibus-kmfl or ibus-keyman in ibus

-##### Installing for ibus to use ibus-kmfl
+##### Installing for ibus to use ibus-kmfl or ibus-keyman

 - The process to build and install everything is: